Relativistic formulation for dual one-way Doppler Cancellation Scheme observables for gravitational redshift tests: Observable of the Dual One-way Doppler Cancellation Scheme

-where $\epsilon_{d}$ is the elevation angle of uplink signal.
-This equation can be used to estimate the atmospheric influences in the clock comparisons.
-Since the asymmetry of the uplink and downlink is small, the residual atmospheric frequency shift is much smaller than $10^{-14}$.
+where $\epsilon_{d}$ is the elevation angle of downlink signal, and since the time interval between $t_2$ and $t_4$ is small, it is sufficient to use the derivative of $t_4$ for the uplink neutral-atmospheric frequency shift.
+Since the asymmetry between the uplink and downlink is much small, the residual neutral-atmospheric frequency shift may be smaller than $10^{-18}$.

+We have so far considered the neutral-atmospheric contribution.
+The ionospheric contribution should be treated separately.
+To leading order, the ionospheric delay of a one-way link is

+where $f$ is the carrier frequency and ${\text{TEC}}_{\text{slant}}$ is the slant total electron content.
+The corresponding fractional frequency shift in the uplink is